robisoniv/stable-seas/docs/USER.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`git reset --hard upstream/master`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(This process could be reduced to a `git pull` on configured systems, though that is untested ...)

-**This should make your local master branch look exactly the same the root master branch - now your local codebase is identical to the production version.**
+**This should make your local master branch look exactly the same the root master branch**

 3. Make the changes you need to make to the content files.
 4. Commit changed files to your local `master` branch.
 5. Push local `master` to *your* remote repository's `origin/master` branch:

 `git push origin master`

-(You should now see your changes reflected on the files on your github account forked repo.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(You should now see your changes reflected on the files on your github account forked repo.)

 6. Submit a pull request to the base branch (https://github.com/OEFDataScience/stable-seas) and let the base branch owner know, especially if time sensitive.

-## Site administrator
+### Site administrator

-### Setup
+#### Setup
 1. Make a github account.
 2. Create a repository to host the production version of the codebase in the `master` branch.
 3. `git clone` that repository to your local machine so you have the single source of truth (your `origin/master`) and a version you can develop on (your `local/master`.)

-### Updating Content
+#### Updating Content
 1. Keep the base `master` branch up to date with the production server version of the site.
 2. Monitor email / github for pull requests from content creators.
 3. When a pull request is received, review changes and merge. *You may have to resolve conflicts if they exist.*
 4. `git pull` the `master` branch from your origin repository to your local `master`.
-5. Deploy the updated code onto the production server.
+5. Test the code in a testing environment identical to the production environment so you can flag errors without disrupting the live site.
+6. Once all is working well, deploy the updated code onto the production server.
+It is recommended that git push-to-deploy be configured for the production server so administrators can quickly and cleanly update all new code without worrying about an FTP login.

 > **Now the up-to-date version of the site is synced with the production server, your origin master branch on github and your local machine's master branch.**